 Access to protected PII must be restricted to only those employees who need it to perform duties in connection with the scope of their work at the college.
-Protected PII must be protected, and properly stored and disposed.
+Protected PII must be protected, and properly stored and disposed of.
 Examples of protected PII include, but are not limited to:

 “Non-sensitive PII is information that is not linked or closely associated with protected PII that, by itself, could not reasonably be expected to result in personal harm” U.S. Department of Labor.
 Examples of non-sensitive PII include, but are not limited to: